The Research behind KHA

 What the Research Tells Us

-Decades of peer-reviewed research have established that handwriting is measurable, predictable, and clinically meaningful:
+Decades of peer-reviewed research have established that handwriting is measurable, predictable, and meaningful:

-KHA translates these research findings into clinical application- capturing the specific metrics that matter and comparing them against current, age-appropriate norms.
+KHA translates these research findings into objective application- capturing the specific metrics that matter and comparing them against current, age-appropriate norms.

 Why Having Current Norms Matters

-KHA is building a real-world normative database, capable of evolving as norms and populations change.
+KHA is building a real-world, normative database that can establish what is typical for a given age, and evolve as norms and populations change.

-Many existing handwriting development norms were established decades ago, before rampant technology use at home and school.
+Many existing handwriting development norms were established decades ago, before the widespread use of technology at home and school.
 Before now, research in this field has been limited to specific geographic areas.
 While this did provide a place to start, we know that small groups sampled from one area are not necessarily representative of an entire region or country- especially one as vast as the United States, with varied access to resources and various socioeconomic challenges.

 Handwriting research containing norms in adults is sparse, and what is there is often related only to students in college or individuals who have already been diagnosed with a progressive movement disorder.
-If we don’t know what the typical average is for a given age, we may miss key signs of changes that warrant specialist referral.
-KHA is not a diagnostic tool, but is designed to provide additional complimentary information to enable occupational therapists, clinicians, and researchers with key supplimental data to support sound decision making within treatment protocols.
+If current age-stratified reference data doesn’t exist, specialists lack the objective comparisons needed to support their evaluation.

 Evidence-Based, Not Opinion-Based